ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 ##### Log Volume Size
 - A ZKM service can have up to 200 log files.
-- A ZKM-PX service can have up to 50 log files.
+- A ZKM-PX service can have up to 200 log files.

 ##### Log Rotation
 - Log files are automatically archived when the log file size exceeds 10MB.
 - Archived log files can be deleted manually.

 ##### Required Storage
-- A log file is 0.6MB after automatic archiving.
+- A log file is 1.8MB after automatic archiving.

 Therefore:
-- A ZKM service needs 200 x 0.6MB = ~120MB
+- A ZKM service needs 200 x 1.8MB = ~360MB
-- A ZKM-PX service needs 50 x 0.5MB = ~30MB
+- A ZKM-PX service needs 200 x 1.8MB = ~360MB
+- All log configuration such as log file size, log level (debug,info e.t.c), max number of archived files can be changed by editing the appropriate config map.
+For ZKM - zkm-config
+For ZKM-PX - zkm-px-config

 ##### Log Location
 Logs are stored locally on zkm/zkm-px pods /logs.
 The ad hoc logs are uploaded to Amazon and stored in S3 bucket.